colin-tso/Py-Dynamic-Wallpaper-for-Windows-10/README.md

    * `image_format` - image file extension of your images.
 Defaults to `.jpg` if not defined.
    * `wallpaper_option` - shall be either : `center`, `tile`, `stretch`, `fit`, `fill` or `span`.
 Defaults to `fill`if not defined.
    * `seasonal` - shall be either `True` or `False` - setting this to true allows the program take into account actual sunrise and sunset times depending on location and time of year.
 Defaults to `False` if not defined.
+   * `latitude`, `longitude` and `elevation` - the corresponding information of your location.
+Defaults to Melbourne, Australia if not defined.

    For example:
 ```ini